-Funding Summary Describe how you obtained money, materials, supplies, and other needs (including donations) for your project.
+Funding Summary Describe how you obtained money, materials, supplies, and other newspapers. eeds (including donations) for your project.
 How much was collected?
-How much was spent? f your expenses exceeded funds available, explain why this happened, and how excess expenses were paid. f you had money left over at the end of your project, did you turn it over to the project beneficiary?
-If "No," when will that be done, if your beneficiary is not allowed to accept the left over funds, which charity will receive them?
-How were the donors thanked?
-Photos and Other Documentation you have them, submit photographs taken before, during and after project completion on a separate document.
-You may physically attach letters, maps, handouts, printed materials, or similar items that might be helpful to your board of eview. aution: Using an Adobe or other PDF reader to insert a "signature" can cause this entire document's contents to be locked reventing future edits; make sure you save a copy if any signatures will be inserted digitally.
-Candidate's Promise Sign below before you seek the other approvals.
-On my honor, I was the leader of my Eagle Scout service project and executed it as reported here Signature Date
+How much was spent?
+If your expenses exceeded funds available, explain why this happer ned, and how excess expenses were paid.
+If you had money left over at the end of your project, did you turn it if your beneficiary is not allowed to accept the left over funds, which How were the donors thanked?
+Photos and Other Documentation If you have them, submit photographs taken before, during and You may physically attach letters, maps, handouts, printed materials review.
+Caution: Using an Adobe or other PDF reader to insert a "signature" capreventing future edits; make sure you save a copy if any signatures w Candidate's Promise Sign below before you seek the other app provals.
+On my honor, I was the leader of my Eagle Scout service project an d executed it as reported here Signature Date Approvals In my opinion, this Eagle Scout service project meets Eagle Scout requirements ent 5. as stated on page 3 of this workbook.
+Beneficiary name: Unit leader name: beneficially fiditie.
+One loader name.